In diesem Beitrag vorgestellt

 At a time when driver recruitment is difficult, implementing routing and scheduling software can increase driver confidence and satisfaction, because it shows that your management team is committed to rooting out inefficiencies and improving driver welfare.
 Truck driver detention time is a very real problem, but it’s one that you can address with communication and route optimization software.

-To find out more about how Aptean Routing & Scheduling can put you on the path to success, reach out now.
-We’d love to talk.
+To find out more about how our industry-specific routing and scheduling software, Aptean Routing & Scheduling, can put you on the path to success, get in touch with our team of routing and scheduling experts.
+We'd love to talk.

 20 Strategies to Reduce Fleet Operating Costs